 It’s actually a bit surprising how well this works.
 Initially, when I messed up on the X-Wing, I tried to hide the old mark under foundation, which actually set the mark instead of covering it.

-For you: Remember to use foundation that matches your canvas.
+For you: Remember to use a foundation that matches your canvas.

 Step Five: Use that setting spray